Kerala State Industrial Development Corporation

 Kerala State Industrial Development Corporation Ltd. is the industrial and investment promotion agency of the Government of Kerala (India), for the promotion and development of medium and large scale units in the State of Kerala.
 As the Nodal Agency for foreign and domestic investments in Kerala, KSIDC provides support for investors, besides processing various incentive schemes and facilitating interaction between the government and the industrial sector.

 Established in 1961, KSIDC is led by a group of professionals from various fields including Engineering, Management, Finance and Law.
 It has two offices in Kerala - the head office at Trivandrum (Thiruvananthapuram) and a regional office at Kochi (Cochin), Ernakulam.

 Shri.
-Paul Antony is the Chairman of KSIDC and Shri.
-Harikishore S IAS is the managing director of KSIDC.
+C Balagopal is the Chairman of KSIDC and Shri.
+Vishnu Raj P IAS is the managing director of KSIDC.

 Areas of focus

 KSIDC assists in identifying the infrastructure needs of the State, structuring projects to bridge the gaps and spearheading a balanced growth of the core competencies of the State.
 The key areas of KSIDC's focus includes: